-There are many reasons why an individvual with autism may engage in one of these behaviors and before creating a treatment plan, it is important to perform a functional behavioral assessment to understand the underlying problem.
-Once you understand the context around the behavioral issues you can begin to craft an intervention plan for your loved one with autism.
+There are many reasons why an individual with autism may engage in one of these behaviors, and before creating a treatment plan, it is important to perform a functional behavioral assessment to understand the underlying problem.
+Once you know the context around the behavioral issues, you can begin to craft an intervention plan for your loved one with autism.

 The strategies listed below are commonly used to treat behavioral issues in individuals with autism.

 Prevention strategies for behavioral issues

 Prevention strategies are used to alter the events that can lead up to a problem behavior.
 These strategies help the individual with autism prepare for something that they find unpleasant or unfamiliar.
 As a result, the problem behavior less likely to occur.
 These strategies include:

 Visual schedules are picture sequences that show a visual outline of a sequence of activities.
 They are used to outline an individual task, the tasks in a day, or the individual’s schedule for the week.

 Visual schedules can help make tasks more predictable and less overwhelming.
 They also enhance the individual’s sense of control over the environment by preparing them for upcoming events and transitions.

 2) Advanced warnings with timers or countdowns

 Timers and countdowns give an individual time to prepare and help to make transitions a gradual process rather than an abrupt ending.
 Scheduled times for play and desired activities can enhance the individual’s sense of control.
 Timers and countdowns help increase predictability and can reduce the frustration associated with transitions.